Information for patients leaving hospital

 What happens after the procedure?

 The nurses on the ward will carry out regular observations such as taking blood pressure, to ensure that there are no problems after the procedure.
 They will also look at the entry site in your groin.
 You will have to stay in bed for a few hours after the procedure.
-During this time, you should keep the leg that was punctured straight to reduce bleeding from the puncture site.
+During this time, you should keep the leg that was punctured straight to reduce the risk of bleeding from the puncture site.

 I am not sure about medicines after I leave the hospital